waterjimm/deep_reinforcement_learning_nanodegree/Collaboration and Competition/Report.md

 ## Ideas of Future work
 1. Change the architecture of neural network such as number of layers, add convolutional layers, neuro size, adding dropout layers etc.
 2. Change the hyperparameters to evaluate its impact on the learning speed.
 LR appears to be quite important.
-3. Try different DRL structures like MADDPG.
+3. Try different DRL structures like MADDPG to explore more stable training process.